rohithpeddi3/work/ldocs/java8.md

             First parameter is of type T
             Second parameter is of type BiFunction<R,T,R> to produce a result R.
             Specialized reduce functions : sum , collect.

+  - flatMap: As it can be guessed by its name, is the combination of a map and a flat operation.
+  	     That means that you first apply a function to your elements, and then flatten it.
+	     Stream.map only applies a function to the stream without flattening the stream.
+	     To understand what flattening a stream consists in, consider a structure like [ [1,2,3],[4,5,6],[7,8,9] ] which has "two levels".
+	     Flattening this means transforming it in a "one level" structure : [ 1,2,3,4,5,6,7,8,9 ].

       ```java
         System.out.println(